-For this test, a segue of any four dances must be used, combining figures and technical elements from the Fellowship syllabus but a higher level of performance and technical demonstration will be expected from the previous level.
+For this test, a segue of any four dances must be used, combining figures and technical elements from the Fellowship syllabus but a higher level of performance and technical demonstration will be previous level.
 (Maximum time limit 4 minutes)

 It is recommended that figures from the appropriate level be used as much as possible.